demonixis/InMoovUnity/README.md

 # InMoov Unity

 InMoov Unity is an application to manage the [InMoov Robot](https://www.inmoov.fr).
-It's an alternative of My Robot Lab.
+It's an alternative to My Robot Lab.

 The idea is to use the power and tools of the Unity Engine to make the robot alive.
 The robot is treated like a "standard NPC" (Non Playable Character).
 That way, animations, behaviours, etc. are converted and sent to the robot.